 Planning a big trip to Asia can be exciting but also overwhelming.
 Where to start on the long list of things to do before a first trip?
 Some to-dos take longer than others — get them started first so that stress doesn't mount as your departure date looms!

 Schedule an Appointment with a Travel Clinic

-Waiting until the last minute to see a travel doctor may mean that you cannot finish a series of vaccinations before your trip to Asia.
-Becoming fully immunized against hepatitis B -- one of the required vaccinations for Asia travel -- requires three injections spaced over a 7-month period.
+Waiting until the last minute to see a travel doctor may mean not being able to finish a series of vaccinations before your trip to Asia.
+Becoming fully immunized against hepatitis B — one of the recommended vaccinations for travel in Asia — requires three injections spaced over a 7-month period.
 The vaccination for typhoid fever (capsules taken every other day at home before departure) requires some time to take effect.

 Get Travel Insurance

 Getting travel insurance is a good idea for any trip to Asia.
 Even if you won't be enjoying any extreme adventures, Asia suffers from a high traffic-related injury rate.
 Once you've taken a couple hair-raising taxi or bus journeys in big cities, you'll understand why!

 Mosquito-borne illnesses such as dengue fever are also a problem throughout much of Asia.
 Having a good travel-insurance policy provides peace of mind that you're covered for hospital visits.